dimsits/adt-implementations/README.md

 # Data Structures and Algorithms (DSA) Notes Repository

+## Learning Process
+   1) Learn theory of concept
+   2) Attempt to implement it on C on your own
+   3) Improve implementation through research
+   4) Integrate with previous Data Structures learned

 ## Pre-midterm Topics
 ### 1) ADT List
    - Differentiating a List from an ADT List.